-When designing any new building or structure it is vital that due attention is paid to the loads that the finished building will be subjected to.
-But what, specifically, do we consider as ‘loads.’?
+When designing any new building or structure, it is vital that due attention is paid to the loads that the finished building will be subjected to.
+But what, specifically, do we consider as ‘loads’?
 Any building will come under pressure from a variety of loads.
-These are categorised under three main banners:
+These are categorised under the following main banners:

 - Dead loads

 - Special loads